dartmouth-cs52/dartmouth-cs52.github.io/assignments/sa/starterpack/index.md

 If you find a rule you want to modify, or ignore — you can add it in above.  `0` means turn off, `1` means warning, `2` means throw an error, with additional options available per each rule's description page.

-🚀 Now go to Atom -> Preferences -> Packages -> linter-eslint -> Settings, and check "Fix Errors on Save".
+🚀 Now go to VSCode -> Preferences -> Settings -> Search 'eslint' -> and check "Auto Fix on Save".
 Super useful.
 This will fix indentation problems and some other things automatically whenever you save.
-Now restart Atom.
+Now restart VSCode.

 When you see errors such as below: